VCUWrightCenter/TopExApp/docs/tutorial_covidTweets.md

  - The full original sentence.
  - This cluster's topic with the top N topic words present in the cluster (can be adjusted using the Re-Cluster Tab).

 For example, hovering over the orange Cluster 3 at the center top displays the Cluster Topic that includes key words "coronavirus" and "spread".
-Looking around there are several distinct groupings of sentences; however, they are not all assiged to the same cluster (i.e. have the same color).
+Looking around there are several distinct groupings of sentences; however, they are not all assigned to the same cluster (i.e. have the same color).
 This is an indication that we may have too many clusters, or need to change our visualization parameters to reflect the clusters that are present (See Re-Clustering section below).

 ### Word Clouds <a name="clouds">

- Another way to explore the topics present in a set of texts is thorugh the Word Cloud visualization.
+ Another way to explore the topics present in a set of texts is through the Word Cloud visualization.
 Click on the "Word Cloud" toggle at the top of the scatter plot.
 You should see a screen similar to the following:

  <img src="https://vcuwrightcenter.github.io/TopExApp/figs/tutorial_10.png" alt="Word Cloud view." width="600"/>